Anuj-Khadka/JavaScript/README.md

 * [OOP-JS](oops-js)

-**Do share the feedback and any resources that you find is useful.**
+**Do share the feedback and any pure JavaScript resources that you find is useful.**